MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/page-diagnostics-for-spo.md

 The Page Diagnostics for SharePoint tool is a browser extension for the new Microsoft Edge (https://www.microsoft.com/edge) and Chrome browsers that analyzes both SharePoint Online modern portal and classic publishing site pages.

->[!Important]
+> [!IMPORTANT]
->This tool only works for SharePoint Online, and can’t be used on a SharePoint system page or on a SharePoint App Page.
-The App page type was designed to be used for specific business applications within SharePoint Online and not for portals.
-The tool was designed to optimize portal pages and team site pages.
+> This tool only works for SharePoint Online, and can’t be used on a SharePoint system page or on a SharePoint App page.
+The App page type is designed to be used for specific business applications within SharePoint Online and not for portals.
+The tool is designed to optimize portal pages and Teams site pages.

 The tool generates a report for each analyzed page showing how the page performs against a pre-defined set of rules and displays detailed information when results for a test fall outside the baseline value.
 SharePoint Online administrators and designers can use the tool to troubleshoot performance issues and to ensure that new pages are optimized prior to publishing.